-The results of the latest Queensland Rural Debt survey were recently released by QRIDA with some interesting results.
+The results of the latest Queensland Rural Debt survey were released by QRIDA in 2020 with some interesting results.
 The survey has been conducted on and off since 1994 and for the most part, all major financial institutions have been regular contributors.
 Rural debt is defined as the total indebtedness of all farmers / rural enterprises throughout Queensland, where the servicing of the rural debt relies primarily on rural generated income.

 The results from 2019 are provided against the backdrop of on-going drought throughout much of Queensland as well as the monsoon event in the north and north-west part of the state in February 2019.

 Interestingly, the total rural debt within Queensland grew by 10.75% from 2017 to be $19.10B – but overall the “quality” of the debt as ranked by the financial institutions remained steady with 93% considered A or B+ class.
 As a sign of the improved financial performance of the industry over the past decade, the same classes of debt represented only 83% of the total in 2009.

 In 2011, a standout feature of the Rural Debt Survey (conducted by Bentleys Queensland) was the level of debt relative to the Gross Value of Production (GVP).
 In 2011, rural debt exceeded GVP by approx. $6B and this differential has continued in 2019.
 The rural industry as a whole had a debt to GVP ratio in 2011 of approx. 1.46 times and this has only slightly improved in 2019 at approx. 1.37 times.
 Interestingly though, there have been some major movements within the various industries.